hbs-rcs/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

     (['when[pos:WRB] I[pos:PRP] be[pos:VBD] a[pos:DT]....

 ## Data
-We included some example data in the `data/input/` folder.
+Copy the yearly job posting data from HBS grid to `data/xml_df/` folder.
 The three files are
-- `documents.txt`: Each line is a document (e.g., each earnings call).
+- `JD_xml_{YEAR}.txt`: Each line is a document (e.g., each job posting).
 Each document needs to have line breaks remvoed.
 The file has no header row.
-- `document_ids.txt`: Each line is document ID (e.g., unique identifier for each earnings call).
+- `JobId_{YEAR}.txt`: Each line is document ID (e.g., unique identifier for each job posting).
 A document ID cannot have `_` or whitespaces.
 The file has no header row.
-- (Optional) `id2firms.csv`: A csv file with three columns (`document_id`:str, `firm_id`:str, `time`:int).
-The file has a header row.

 ## Before running the code